Control Data Corporation: Ticketron

-ETA Systems, wind-down and sale of assets
+ETA Systems

 CDC decided to fight for the high-performance niche, but Norris considered that the company had become moribund and unable to quickly design competitive machines.
 In 1983 he set up a spinoff company, ETA Systems, whose design goal was a machine processing data at 10 GFLOPs, about 40 times the speed of the Cray-1.
+The ETA mainframe was one of the fastest computers on the market.
+The ETAs used the new CMOS chips, which produced much less heat than comparable chips.

-The design never fully matured, and it was unable to reach its goals.
-Nevertheless, the product was one of the fastest computers on the market, and 7 liquid nitrogen-cooled and 27 smaller air cooled versions of the computers were sold during the next few years.
-They used the new CMOS chips, which produced much less heat.
-The effort ended after half-hearted attempts to sell ETA Systems.
-In 1989, most of the employees of ETA Systems were laid off, and the remaining ones were folded into CDC.
+The company sold seven liquid nitrogen-cooled ETAs and 27 smaller air cooled versions during the next few years.
+However, the design never fully matured, and ETA was unable to reach its goals.
+CDC tried unsuccessfully to sell ETA Systems.
+In 1989, ETA laid off most of its employees; a few were folded into CDC.